Coronavirus symptoms: A list and when to seek help

 Overall, "I think we're getting a little bit more insight into the types of symptoms that patients might have," said CNN Chief Medical Correspondent Dr. Sanjay Gupta on the CNN's New Day news program.

-"In a study out of China where they looked at some of the earliest patients, some 200 patients, they found that digestive or stomach GI (gastrointestinal) symptoms were actually there in about half the patients," Gupta said, adding that "fever and cough and shortness of breath" still appear to be the prevailing symptoms of Covid-19.
+"In a study out of China where they looked at some of the earliest patients, some 200 patients, they found that digestive or stomach GI (gastrointestinal) symptoms were actually there in about half the patients," Gupta said.

+The study described a unique sub-set of milder cases in which the initial symptoms were digestive issues such as diarrhea, often without fever.
+Those patients experienced delays in testing and diagnosis than patients with respiratory issues, and took longer to clear the virus from their systems.

 So what should you do?